A jacket for winter: I sew London by How to do fashion!

 - the back and fronts at the shoulders

-- assemble the facing to the jacket
+- attach the facing to the jacket

 - trim the corners, turn and press well - you can secure the facing in the shoulder seam.